 Intake is your, as a recruit, first step of induction to Praxis College.
 After the recruit has decided to sign an enrollment contract a time is set to come to the administrator’s office and do so.
 Prior to signing the contract during this visit several issues related to massage education, Praxis College standards and general career college education issues are presented and discussed.
 Only after this frank discussion of problems within the massage industry and with educational institutions, is the contract signed.
 The remainder of the intake meeting involves issuing uniforms, locker designation, Praxis requirements, rules of stipend compensation to the student for work performed, record keeping and making first assignments.

 As a novice much of the mechanics of the Praxis College Process can be daunting and the spectrum of massage information overwhelming.
 The novice period is a time to gain perspective and insight by both instruction in the Art and orientation to the expectations of Praxis College.
-At the end of indoctrination and orientation domains you advance to an apprentice.
+At the end of orientation domains you advance to an apprentice.

 The Praxis Process is an innovative educational system for the 21st century.
 It does not involve being held prisoner in a classroom filled with students who are less motivated or focused than you.
 Listening to a "talking head" attempting to manage a classroom and meet required objectives rather than identifying your unique educational needs.
 We have replaced that 19th century "industrial revolution" model of training people to be a cog in the corporate system with a method, a process, that puts you at the center of your education.